MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

   - **Snapshots of persistent volumes**.
 We recommend taking snapshots of persistent volumes, either to provision new volumes that are pre-populated with the snapshot data or to restore an existing volume to a previous state by using the snapshot capability of the Azure Disks CSI driver.
 For more information, see [Volume snapshots](/azure/aks/azure-disk-csi#volume-snapshots).

-  - **Striping**.
+  - **Disk striping**.
 We recommend that you avoid striping across multiple disks in Kubernetes.

   - **Persistent storage**.
 We recommend using persistent volumes (PV) and persistent volume claims (PVC) in Kubernetes to dynamically create disks where required.
 For more information about persistent storage, see [Storage options for applications in Azure Kubernetes Service (AKS)](/azure/aks/concepts-storage).